caddyserver/caddy-docker/README.md

 The key here is that Caddy is able to listen to ports `80` and `443`, both required for the ACME HTTP challenge.

-See [Caddy's docs](https://caddyserver.com/docs/automatic-https) for more information on automatic HTTP support!
+See [Caddy's docs](https://caddyserver.com/docs/automatic-https) for more information on automatic HTTPS support!

 ### Building your own Caddy-based image